Mon4/math-app/README.md

 <img src="https://github.com/Mon4/Math-project/assets/44522588/923c636d-05ea-4159-aca6-75ad4ddfadb9" width="300" height="600" />
 </br>

-There is also an option to clear the paint view by pressing the "Wyczyść" button.
-And also, if the user does not want to answer a specific question, he can press the "Następny" button to move to the next question.
+There is also an option to clear the paint view by pressing the "Wyczyść" ("Clean up") button.
+And also, if the user does not want to answer a specific question, he can press the "Następny" ("Next") button to move to the next question.
 This increases the number of questions viewed in the left corner.

 Example of fields mode: